 Spectracide Terminate is the easiest foam to use in this group.
 It is widely available and designed for DIY homeowners who want to treat a known spot quickly.
 The foam kills on contact and reaches into cracks and voids that a liquid spray would miss.

-In addition, the can requires no drilling, mixing, or measuring.
+In addition, the can requires no mixing or measuring.
 You simply point it at the problem area and apply.
 For homeowners who need to act fast on a visible, accessible spot, this is the most practical foam choice.

 - Easiest DIY foam option in this group